- Undergraduate Students

 - International Students

 - Clearing & Adjustment

 Campus and Crime Map

-- Being the greenest capital in the world, London is also a great place to live for those who are passionate about sports.
-City's local area features more than 38 parks that offer outdoor sports, 7 sport centres, courts and pitches, including CitySport, the largest students sport and fitness facility in central London.
+- Being the greenest capital in the world, London is also a great place to live for those who are passionate about sports or are planning to start one.
+City's local area features more than 38 parks that offer outdoor sports, seven sport centres, nice courts and pitches, including CitySport, the largest students' sport and fitness facility in Central London.

 - City, University of London is located in the heart of the Borough of Islington in Central London.

 - City actively supports cycling and walking: a number of cycling initiatives run at the university, aiming to reduce the carbon footprint.
 These include free monthly bike maintenance visits, free cycle training, and a secured bike parking shed and helmet lockers available on campus.
 London has 11,500 public bikes available to use from over 750 docking stations.